edavi006/Forsterite_Stagnation/Calculations 2020/README.md

 isentrope from the shock state to predict temperature at a given density.
 This is a useful script to probe what the L-V dome temperature might be.

-The python notebook "L-V_Dome_DepressedTCalc.ipynb" calculates the apparant temperature of the liquid-vapor phase boundary, based on optical depth calculations described in the main text.
+The python notebook "L-V_Dome_DepressedTCalc.ipynb" calculates the apparent temperature of the liquid-vapor phase boundary, based on optical depth calculations described in the main text.

 "FittingS_and_C.py" Fits S and C_0 to try and determine linear trends.
 The degree of uncertainty here does